Welcome to the Premier Website for Professional Business Analysis

 • How to calculate the "plus" markup.

-The cost-plus model may also have to specify precisely how to calculate cost and markup in a variety of different situations.
+The Cost-Plus model may also have to specify precisely how to calculate cost and markup in a variety of different situations.
 "Markup," especially, may need to be different for different product classes, different markets, or different market segments.

 In brief, the cost model describes how to calculate the data for plotting three of "curves" in Exhibit 1, above, namely the curves for revenues, product costs, and gross profits.